Welcome back! This is a political post…opt out now if you prefer not to mix politics with Outlander.

 I’m not sure that Geillis’s morality is all that ambiguous, however.
 In one column we have her sacrifice for Claire, her belief in Scotland’s independence, and her willingness to help women in terms of their reproductive rights.
 In the other column, we see all those things outweighed by her predilection for homicide, abduction, and pedophilia.
 She lies, owns slaves, and abuses nearly all of those around her.
 She clearly falls in the “not a good person” category.

 But if there is anything good to glean from Geillis, perhaps it is her willingness to imagine a different world…her unwavering belief that things can change and we can act as the instrument of that change.
 Geillis never saw herself as just one person.
-Rather, she envisioned herself as a sort of messiah for Scotland…one person capable of making a profound difference.
+Rather, she envisioned herself as a sort of savior for Scotland…one person capable of making a profound difference.

 And that’s where I’ll leave this post, as we head into an election here in the United States.
 When we vote this November, vote with love.
 Vote with empathy.
 Vote to take away the pain of others.
 Do not let our zealotry consume us.
 Lead like the Frasers, with intentions that extend beyond our own needs or passions.
 In other words: